 Niue is known as the ‘Rock of Polynesia’ for its black coral shape that drops off into the deep ocean.
 However, there are numerous small coves and secluded beaches.

-At low tide a cave to the north of the cove can also be accessed.
+Hio Beach is just on the outskirts of Tuapa Village heading north.
+But at low tide, a cave to the north of the cove can also be accessed.

 This beach is famously historic as It was here that the Peruvian ‘Black Birder’ Irole was wrecked in 1877.
 Apparently, locals took possession of the liquor that was salvaged from the wreck and poured it into the sea – despite the protests of the captain!